Why Most RAG Projects Die After the Demo

 - and fail predictably.

-Demos are optimized for **impression**.
+Demos are optimized for impression.
+Real systems need resilience.

 That mismatch is where most RAG projects die.

-## Failure #1: Retrieval Is Treated as a Black Box
+#Failure #1: Retrieval Is Treated as a Black Box

 In demos, retrieval is usually: